Storytelling

 So right now all the James Bond movies are available on Amazon Prime, and with the sudden plethora I was stumped which I’m due next to rewatch.
 When in doubt, it’s back to Goldfinger, just the first few minutes this time.
 Once again I’m blown away by just how good it is; it’s definitely arguable that both preceding and all subsequent movies lead to and emanate from it.
 The post-credit opening scene with the swoop down to the diving board and the cut to Felix watching the dive from the glass window — what delicious glamorous filmmaking.
 “Into Miami / Pigeon Game” is the 1-minute musical accompaniment.

-Saturday, May 7th, 2022
+Friday, May 6th, 2022

 Tony Fadell from his new Build book:

-And you have to hold on to that “why” even as you build the “what”—the features, the innovation, the answer to all your customers’ problems.
-Because the longer you work on something, the more the “what” takes over—the “why” becomes so obvious, a feeling in your gut, a part of everything you do, that you don’t even need to express it anymore.
+And you have to hold on to that “why” even as you build the “what” — the features, the innovation, the answer to all your customers’ problems.
+Because the longer you work on something, the more the “what” takes over — the “why” becomes so obvious, a feeling in your gut, a part of everything you do, that you don’t even need to express it anymore.
 You forget how much it matters.

 When you get wrapped up in the “what,” you get ahead of people.
 You think everyone can see what you see.
 But they don’t.
 They haven’t been working on it for weeks, months, years.
 So you need to pause and clearly articulate the “why” before you can convince anyone to care about the “what.”